anderslanglands/babble/README.md

 # Language Plugins
 babble has a plugin architecture to allow generating wrappers for other languages that call the generated C bindings.
 This is currently WIP.
 See `plugins/rust` for an example.

+# Using Babble as a Library
+The target `babble::bbl` is a static, C library that can be used both to write new language plugins, as well as perform the same inspection on the target C++ and generated C APIs of a given target library. `include/bbl-context.h` and `include/bbl-capi.h` are the C API and `include/bbl-context.hpp` and `include/bbl-capi.hpp` are a C++ API wrapping the underlying C API.

+See the `bbl-translate` source and the language plugins for how to use it.

+TODO: proper docs

 # Building babble From Source

 ## Prerequisites